 Winter is here, and snow has already covered many regions of the United States.
-With the possible snow event expected for the region, HSHS St. Mary’s Hospital and Prairie Heart Institute want to ensure area residents stay as safe as possible when venturing outdoors.
+With the possible snow event expected for the region, HSHS St. Joseph’s Hospital Breese and Prairie Heart Institute want to ensure area residents stay as safe as possible when venturing outdoors.

 Slips and falls can cause serious harm as conditions of roads, parking lots and sidewalks worsen in winter weather.
 Additionally, snow shoveling is responsible for thousands of injuries and as many as 100 deaths each year nationwide, according to the National Safety Council.

 “Shoveling snow can be a strenuous activity, even for those who are physically fit,” says Dr. Scott Marrus, Prairie Heart Institute cardiologist.
 “At colder temperatures, heart rate and blood pressure can increase, as well as the risk of exhaustion, dehydration, back injuries and even heart attacks.”